dhanacs/Python/Readme.md

 ### Overview
 This repository contains few Python snippets.
-Using this to quickly refresh Python syntax
+Using this to quickly refresh Python.